aosborne17/Node-App-Pipeline/NOTES.md

-### Continuous Delivery With Jenkins
+## Continuous Deployment With Jenkins

 - The second Jenkins will only run providing the first has built successfully, this was done by adding this configuration

 ![](images/Build-only-if-CI-completes.jpg)

-- We need to open port 22 for jenkins
+- Thus once the CI job has been completed, the role of the Continuous deployment job is to then take the new code and deploy live on a web server through accessing our AMI's

+- Once this job has completed, we should be able to see the changes we have made appear on a web browser

+- Commands that have been done in the Execute shell shows how Jenkins would automatically enter our instance and run the app post changes, acting similarly to our own ``` setup.sh ``` bash script

-Inside the execute shell we add the following commands to
+Inside the execute shell we add the following commands:

 ```commandline
 # '-r' stands for recursive, this tells scp to recursively copy the source directory and its contents